Victory-byte/eld-software/README.md

 > "market sentiment analysis."

-## Deploy to Vercel (5 minutes)
+## Deploy to VERCEL (5 minutes)

 ### 1. Prerequisites
-- Anthropic API key:Obtain your API key from the anthropic console.
+- Anthropic API key: Obtain your API key from the anthropic console.
-- Environment Configuration:During your vercel deployment,navigate
-to the project settings and add the following environmental variable:
+- ENVIRONMENT Configuration: During your vercel deployment,navigate to the project settings and add the following environmental variable:
-- ANTHROPIC_API_KEY:Paste your key (starts with `sk-ant-…`) to authorize analysis engine.
+- ANTHROPIC_API_KEY: Paste your key (starts with `sk-ant-…`) to authorize analysis engine.

 ### 2. Push to GitHub
 - Create a new repo at github.com